All Episodes

 We've used it many times to dismiss cases.

-I mean, uh I mean, does the judge have the discretion he seems to act like he has by by bringing in this former of retired judge Clinton appointee who had already written publicly that he feels that it shouldn't happen, so it's a foregone conclusion.
+He seems to act like he has by bringing in this former retired judge, Clinton appointee, who had already written publicly that he feels that it shouldn't happen.

 He has a June 1st deadline himself.

-He has created an extra judicial process that's not consistent with the law, not consistent with the rules, and I fully expect that this Court of Appeals, you know, Judge Henderson Wilkins and Rao are going to order Judge Sullivan to dismiss this case because he has no discretion.
+And I fully expect that this Court of Appeals, Judge Henderson, Wilkins, and Rao are going to order Judge Sullivan to dismiss this case because he has no discretion.

 He can't create a different prosecutor that's not the Department of Justice and not in the executive branch to pursue these charges against Judge Flynn.

-Well, I I would agree with one problem.
+Well, I would agree with one problem.

-And if as you look at now big picture, everything that we now know is true as it relates to General Flynn.
+And as you look at now big picture, everything that we now know is true as it relates to General Flynn.

-Uh what is our goal here?
+What is our goal here?

 Is our goal to get an admission or to get him to lie so we can prosecute or get him fired?